BhadraR-Armada/gitops-monitoring-system/README.md

 ### Breaking the Application

+Ensure that auto-healing and pruning is not enabled.
 Apply a memory limit that is too low for the application to run, causing it to crash loop:
 ```bash
 kubectl patch deployment python-app-todo -n todoapp --type='json' \